AR589/starter/README.md

 ### HTML

 Your "home page" is `index.html`.
-You can as many `.html` documents as you like.
+You can as many `.html` documents to your project as you like.

 ### CSS

 Write your CSS styles in `/css/main.css`.
 All styles written there will override the included Tachyons styles.

-## JavaScript
+### JavaScript

 Write your JavaScript in `/javascript/main.js`.

 ## Using Git

-We use the [Git](https://git-scm.com) version control system to keep track of changes while we work.
-Using these tools we have the freedom to test out design ideas by using Git's [branch](https://www.atlassian.com/git/tutorials/using-branches) feature, share our code with [GitHub](https://github.com), and easily publish our work on the internet with services like [Netlify](https://www.netlify.com).
+You should use the [Git](https://git-scm.com) version control system to keep track of changes to your project.
+Using Git also gives you the freedom to test out design ideas with Git's [branch](https://www.atlassian.com/git/tutorials/using-branches) feature, share our code with [GitHub](https://github.com), and easily publish our work on the internet with services like [Netlify](https://www.netlify.com).

 To create a Git repository, open Terminal.app and navigate to your project folder.
 Then type the following command into Terminal: